 You should approach it in the way that's most comfortable for you and those around you, so find a moment free of stress or tension.

-If you’ve been ill, your family may have been expecting the chat, and even wanted to bring it up themselves.
-If you’re healthy, reassure your loved ones that planning your funeral now will make things easier for them down the line.
+If you've been ill, your family may have been expecting the chat, and might even have wanted to bring it up themselves.
+If you're healthy, reassure your loved ones that planning your funeral now will make things easier for them down the line.

 How to document your funeral requests

-You might have decided on the kind of funeral you’d like and even discussed some plans with your family, but it’s important to document your thinking.
-This will make it easier for everyone who’s grieving when the time comes.
+You might have decided on the kind of funeral you'd like and even discussed some plans with your family.
+But it's important to document your thinking.
+This will make it easier for everyone who's grieving when the time comes.